Low ATM trailers

 The Department of Infrastructure, Transport, Regional Development and Communications (the department) monitors and enforces compliance with the RVS legislation.
 The department encourages voluntary compliance, and undertakes informed risk-based compliance activities to confirm compliance with the RVS legislation.

-- Guide to vehicle type approvals for low ATM trailers 4.5t ATM or less PDF: 2395 KB
+- Guide to vehicle type approvals for low ATM trailers 4.5t ATM or less, August 2021 PDF: 1166 KB

 For enquiries you can contact us: